 What makes the offering different from competitors?
 I don’t know.

 This was a tough one, too.
-Instagram takes a bold stance and doesn’t use words to for their value proposition.
+Instagram takes a bold stance and doesn’t use words to convey their value proposition.

 It’s clear that a strong value proposition is necessary, but how do you come up with one?